dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 #### longer description

-This is the longest part, since you need to set all the regsiters.
+This is the longest part, since you need to set all the registers.

 Cheat code:
    - If you get stuck you can use `nrf_dump` to print the staff